 St. Thomas Cathedral

 St. Thomas Cathedral, Mumbai, is the 300-year-old cathedral church of the Diocese of Mumbai of the Church of North India.
-It is named in honor of Saint Thomas the Apostle, who is believed to have first brought Christianity to India.
-The cathedral is located in Horniman Circle, the historic center of Mumbai.
+It is named in honour of Saint Thomas the Apostle, who is believed to have first brought Christianity to India.
+The cathedral is located in Horniman Circle, the historic centre of Mumbai.
 It is in close proximity to famous Mumbai landmarks such as Flora Fountain and Bombay House.
 It is one of the oldest churches in Mumbai.

-Memorial to Richard Cobbe, the East India Company chaplain who "stirred up his countrymen to complete the church."
-Though the foundation stone was laid in 1676, construction got delayed due to a lack of funds, raids by hostile enemies, and repeated plague outbreaks.
-The church was consecrated for divine worship on Christmas Day, 1718.
+The memorial honors Richard Cobbe, the East India Company chaplain who "stirred up his countrymen to complete the church."
+Despite laying the foundation stone in 1676, the lack of funds, hostile enemy raids, and repeated plague outbreaks delayed construction.
+On Christmas Day, 1718, the church was consecrated for divine worship.

 Latin inscription on Chancel steps